uxlfoundation/oneAPI-spec/source/elements/oneMath/source/domains/dft/descriptor.rst

    ``value_ptr``
-      A valid *pointer* to a configuration value (or configuration values) in which oneMKL is allowed to write (return) the queried value(s).
+      A valid *pointer* to a configuration value (or configuration values) in which oneMath is allowed to write (return) the queried value(s).
 The type of this input argument depends on ``param`` as specified above.

    ``...``
       A valid *pointer* to a configuration value (or configuration values), passed as a variadic argument list of **one** element.
 This usage is deprecated.
-Note the type assumed by oneMKL when accessing that pointer (specified above)
+Note the type assumed by oneMath when accessing that pointer (specified above)

 .. container:: section